 10. AUDIT

 Hopefully, this will never be a problem.
 If it is, you may audit our books at any time, but we are only required to pay the auditor if a mistake is found over $500 in your favor.
-ANY amount that is found owed to you is required to be paid according to criminal law, so that is not spelled out here.
+ANY amount that is found to be owed to you is required to be paid, of course, that’s a legal requirement and so it is not stated here.

 11. ENTIRE CONTRACT

 Legalese.
 The contract is the contract, nothing else (especially verbal discussions) is or can become the contract unless it is signed.
-This explanation isn’t part of the contract.
+This explanation isn’t part of the contract either.

 13. REVERSION OF RIGHTS